Cuban hip-hop: Government Support

 However, that early support waned in the mid 2000s, drawing criticism from raperos who felt robbed of their platform to address social problems.
-In 2006, after ten years of hosting popular Cuban raperos, the AHS disbanded the "Festival Cubano de Rap."
-This inspired a renewed interest in independent concerts and festivals and a revival of the underground scene at events like Project Almendares in the Vedado district of Havana, hosted by prominent local DJ Alexis "D'Boys" Rodriguez and financed by international backers.
+In 2006, after ten years of hosting popular Cuban raperos, the AHS disbanded the "Festival Cubano de Rap" showing the real mission of the CRA.

+This is the reason why in 2006, "Comision Depuradora" was born, which was the joint effort of 43 dissident rappers (the censured ones) to continue producing, promoting and performing, led by Aldo Rodríguez who were supported by "MatraKa Producciones" an independent and also dissident group directed by Michel Matos, dedicated to support and promote Cuban arts and the freedom of expression.
+This inspired a renewed interest in independent concerts and festivals and a revival of the underground scene at events like Project Almendares in the Vedado district of Havana, hosted by prominent local DJ Alexis "D'Boys" Rodriguez and financed by international backers as well as "Puños Arriba" awards, created to recognize the work of rappers in many different categories like "love song", "beef", "Social song" among others also produced by "MatraKa Producciones" and directed first by Adrian Monzon AKA "vjcuba" on the first event and then by Soandry del Rio from "Hermanos de Causa", a veteran from the first "Festival de Alamar" in 1995.

 Nightlife

 Hip hop and rap clubs, while scarce today in Cuba, emerged as an open and affordable gathering space for lower and middle-class Cubans who are increasingly excluded from other forms of Havana nightlife due to rising prices, dollarization of popular clubs and increasing segregation on behalf of tourists and the wealthy Cuban elite.
 Under these divisive socio-economic conditions, hip hop and rap concerts have now come to represent a space of open debate and social and political discussion for many young Cubans.
 Topics such as racism, tourism and police harassment are often addressed openly in these spaces through music and performance as well as through participatory discussion.